 - Try replacing 1/3 or even 1/2 of the water you pour over with white wine for some extra depth of flavour!

-- Check the amount of water as the lamb cooks.
+- Check the amount of water as the meat cooks.
 You’ll probably need to add a big splash or two about two thirds of the way through – and then again fifteen minutes before the end of the cooking time.

 - Be creative with the leftovers!
 How about Greek lamb pita wraps (don’t forget the tzatziki)?
 Or pies!
 Wrap in filo pastry parcels or make traditional pies with store-bought pastry.
 Perfect if you happen to own a pie maker (great for mini quiches, too!).